Filmfare Awards: Postponement in 1986 and 1987

 The winners for the year 1985 were announced in 1986 and the event was scheduled to be held at the Brabourne Stadium in December 1986.
 The Bombay Film Industry as it was known then, went on strike in 1986 because of its many contentious issues with the Government of Maharashtra.
 As a result, the ceremony was pushed to the next year.
 The winners of 1985 were awarded on 28 January 1987.
 For security reasons, the Filmfare was not awarded for 1986 and 1987.

 Red carpet

 The red carpet is a segment that takes place before the beginning of the actual ceremony.
 This is when actors, actresses, producers, directors, singers, composers, and others that have contributed to Indian cinema are introduced.
 Hosts question the celebrities about upcoming performances and who they think deserves to take the Black Lady home.

-2013 awards

-The 58th Filmfare Awards honoured the best Hindi-language films of 2012 and were held on 20 January 2013 at Yash Raj Studios, Andheri, Mumbai.
-The ceremony was hosted by Shah Rukh Khan and Saif Ali Khan.

-The theme for the 2013 ceremony was described as "a hundred years in the future", continuing from the previous year's celebration of one hundred years of Indian cinema.
-The organisers also redesigned the iconic "Black Lady" trophy for the occasion, adding a gold-plated base to mark the centenary milestone.

-Among the major winners, Barfi! led the ceremony with twelve nominations and won seven awards, including Best Film.
-Kahaani also earned several honours, including Best Actress for Vidya Balan.

-The 58th Filmfare Awards were notable for blending futuristic presentation with a retrospective celebration of Indian cinema's century-long legacy.

 Trophy

 The statuette, depicting a woman whose arms are upraised in a dance number with her fingers touching, is commonly referred to as "The Black Lady" (or "The Lady in Black").
 Originally designed by N.G.
 Pansare under the supervision of Times of Indias art director Walter Langhammer, it is generally made of bronze, its height is 46.5 cm and it weighs around 5 kg.
 To celebrate the 25th year of the awards, the statues were made in silver and to celebrate the 50th year the statues were made in gold.
 The Filmfare trophy has been manufactured by The Award Gallery since 2000.